-Internal Medicine residency match results encouraging for adults needing primary careMarch 15th, 2013 in Other /
+Internal Medicine residency match results encouraging for adults needing primary careMarch 15, 2013 in Medicine & Health / Other

 The number of U.S. senior medical students choosing categorical internal medicine residencies increased for the fourth consecutive year.
 According to the 2013 National Resident Matching Program, 3,135 U.S. medical school seniors matched for residency training in internal medicine, a 6.6 percent increase compared to 2012, when 2,941 matched in internal medicine.